PICTURES BY PETER GLANTZ.

 instruments in a whole new way.

-Providence noise-music composer Raphael Lyon, with the help of two other
+Providence noise-music composer Raphael Lyon, with the help of

-musicians, will take over the giant Wurlitzer -- one of only three of its
+musicians, will take over the giant Wurlitzer -- one of only three

-size -- in the Providence Performing Arts Center for a free concert of his
+size -- in the Providence Performing Arts Center for a free concert

 own compositions, made specifically for the massive instrument.